f-divergence DRO

 For the CVaR-DRO problem, we apply \(f(x) = 0\) if \(x \in [\frac{1}{\alpha}, \alpha]\) and \(\infty\) otherwise (an augmented definition of the standard \(f\)-DRO problem).
 Here \(\alpha\) denotes the worst-case ratio.
 We follow the reformulation in Theorem 2 of [5] to fit the model.

-The ambiguity set here are based on (joint) cannot be written as the standard (generalized) f-divergence DRO format.
-Instead, we directly use \(Q(\alpha)\).
+The ambiguity set here are based on partial distribution shifts cannot be written as the standard (generalized) f-divergence DRO format.
+Instead, we directly use \(\mathcal{P}(\alpha)\) as the ambiguity set.

 If we only consider the shifts in the marginal distribution \(X\), \(\mathcal{P}(\alpha) = \{Q_0: P_X = \alpha Q_0 + (1-\alpha) Q_1, \text{for some}~\alpha \geq \alpha_0~\text{and distribution}~Q_1~\text{and}~\mathcal{X}\}\), we obtain the marginal-CVaR model.
 Specifically, we follow the formulation of (27) in [7] to fit the model.